sgade/hgots-node/README.md

 *Door lock system in nodejs.*

-This application is still in very early development.
+This application is still in development.

 # Setup